mike-weiner/pinet/README.md

 ### Pointing Prometheus to Telegraf's Data

 Now that we have Telegraf service running to collect our network ping times, we need to inform Prometheus about this new source of data.
-To do this, we need to update Prometheus's configuration file and then restart the Prometheus service to have the change be picked up.
+To do this, we need to update Prometheus's configuration file and then restart the Prometheus service to have the change picked up.

 First we need to update our `prometheus.yml` file.
 This can be done via the command line:
 - Open a new command line window.